South Scotland

 In 2001 grey squirrels from Cumbria spread north into Dumfriesshire for the first time.
 Four years later it was discovered that these new arrivals were carrying the squirrelpox virus, which had already had a devastating effect on red squirrels south of the border.
 We now know that squirrelpox is likely to have spread to all grey squirrel populations in south Scotland.

 Despite these challenges, red squirrels are still holding on strong in many parts of Dumfries & Galloway and the western Scottish Borders.
 The main aim here is to prevent the further spread of squirrelpox, by keeping grey squirrel numbers low enough to reduce the chance of grey squirrel passing the disease to local red squirrels.
+Efforts here are focused on ten identified Priority Areas for Red squirrel Conservation (PARCs), where previous grey squirrel control work has shown to have kept red squirrel numbers stable.

-Thanks to grey squirrel control work by staff, landowners and volunteers, the virus has spread as quickly Central Belt as first initially expected.
-However, complete containment has proved difficult and the disease continues to slowly expand.
-In a radical change of strategy, we have identified ten Priority Areas for Red squirrel Conservation (PARCs), where previous grey squirrel control work has shown to have kept red squirrel numbers stable.
+Thanks to grey squirrel control work by staff, landowners and volunteers, the virus did not spread as quickly to the Central Belt as first initially expected.
+However, complete containment has proved difficult and the disease continues to slowly expand, with the first death of a red squirrel from squirrelpox north of the Central Belt confirmed in April 2024 just north of Dunfermline, Fife.

 Achievements to date